 - He draws on a shared connection to relate to that audience.
 Clark graduated from Providence, a Catholic liberal arts college in Rhode Island, in 1970; he was given an honorary doctorate from the college in 2017.
-As an alum writing to soon-to-be alums, he allows himself a bit of insider references.
+As an alum writing to soon-to-be alums, he allows himself a few insider references.
 He mentions the outgoing college president, and the Grotto on campus.
 As a fellow Catholic, he references St. Jude, “patron saint of desperate cases and lost causes.”
-He then opens the piece up a bit to stories from the college’s history, which they now will become part of.
+He then opens the piece up a bit to stories from the college’s history, which the current class of grads now will become part of.

 - He immediately puts the piece in the context of the times.
 His short opening paragraph doesn’t dance around reality: this generation is graduating into “a global pandemic and a world-wide economic recession.”

-- He makes deft use of numbers in a way that, rather than separate the himself and the 2020 graduates by 50 years, connects them.
-Consider this litany from his written speech:
+- He makes deft use of numbers in a way that, rather than separate himself and the 2020 graduates by 50 years, connects them.
+Consider this litany from his letter:

 - He writes with a voice that is quintessential Roy Peter Clark.
 This is no templated version of a Serious Graduation Speech.
 It is serious in its message but often playful in tone — something Clark often does to engage readers with information they might otherwise avoid.
 (He used that technique to great effect when he wrote about his first colonoscopy.
 I couldn’t find a copy in a quick Google search, but I’ll be Roy will send it to me, and then I’ll include it here.)
-Because it is meant to be heard as it is read, it is conversational throughout: mostly short sentences, some sentence fragments, repetition of words and phrases in ways that give the piece rhythm — which is key to the art of speech writing.
+Because it is meant to be heard as it is read, it is conversational throughout: mostly short sentences, some sentence fragments, repetition of words and phrases in ways that give the piece a spoken rhythm.
 His paragraphs are short.
 That’s something essential in writing for speech because the reader needs to know when to pause.
-But if you think about writing that will be read on digital screens, especially cell phones, the same wisdom applies.
-Also, brain science says people hear in their minds when they read.
-If you read anything you write out aloud, you will hear the stumbles and the possibilities.
+But if you think about writing that will be read on digital screens, and especially on cell phones, the same wisdom applies.
+Brain science says people hear in their minds when they read.
+If you read your own writing out aloud, you will hear the stumbles and the possibilities.

-- He breezes through a few quick cliches as a way to keep the piece grounded in conversational intimacy: flip your tassels; Father Shanley’s last rodeo; a Before and an After.
+- He breezes through a few quick cliches that ground the piece in conversational intimacy: flip your tassels; Father Shanley’s last rodeo; a Before and an After.
 As an editor, I would have challenged “last rodeo” if this piece was written primarily for print.
 But spoken writing is more forgiving of a fleeting cliche if it that cliche is appropriate in tone and context.
 And that last phrase — a Before and an After — is especially interesting to consider in the context of a religious university.